alinex/node-rest/README.md

 - Development using [nodemon](https://github.com/remy/nodemon),
   [babel](https://babeljs.io/), [eslint](http://eslint.org/), [mocha](https://mochajs.org/)

+Planned are also:
+- Security using [Passport] with [OAuth2](https://aaronparecki.com/oauth-2-simplified/)

 ## Usage

 **In the moment this is in heavy development and not really ready for productive use.**